isdzulqor/cakcuk/README.md

 ### SU - Superuser
 Access and control to manage Superuser.
 Superuser is enabled by default.
 But, it's configurable via environment variable of `SUPER_USER_MODE_ENABLED`.

 Superuser that you set on the Playground has an expiration time.
 It will hold for 5 minutes like Cak commands & Scopes creation.
-Only user that's in Superuser list that's able to set and delete the other users to be Superuser.
-But for first time installation, Superuser can be set by anyone.
+The only user that's in the Superuser list that's able to set and delete the other users to be Superuser.
+But for the first-time installation, Superuser can be set by anyone.

 [Just Play SU!](http://cakcuk.io/#/docs/suCommand)
 ```